MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 You must specify an explicit template argument to call `forward`.

-`forward` does not forward its argument.
+`forward` doesn't forward its argument.
 Instead, by conditionally casting its argument to an rvalue reference if it was originally an rvalue or rvalue reference, `forward` enables the compiler to perform overload resolution with knowledge of the forwarded argument's original type.
-The apparent type of an argument to a forwarding function might be different than its original type—for example, when an rvalue is used as an argument to a function and is bound to a parameter name; having a name makes it an lvalue, regardless of whether the value actually exists as an rvalue— `forward` restores the rvalue-ness of the argument.
+The apparent type of an argument to a forwarding function might be different than its original type—for example, when an rvalue is used as an argument to a function and is bound to a parameter name; having a name makes it an lvalue, with whatever value actually exists as an rvalue— `forward` restores the rvalue-ness of the argument.

-Restoring the rvalue-ness of an argument's original value in order to perform overload resolution is known as *perfect forwarding*.
+Restoring the rvalue-ness of an argument's original value to do overload resolution is known as *perfect forwarding*.
 Perfect forwarding enables a template function to accept an argument of either reference type and to restore its rvalue-ness when it's necessary for correct overload resolution.
 By using perfect forwarding, you can preserve move semantics for rvalues and avoid having to provide overloads for functions that vary only by the reference type of their arguments.

 ## <a name="fromchars"></a> from_chars